FlorentGrea/42_get_next_line/README.md

 # 42_get_next_line

-School 42's project aiming at learning to code more complexes functions.
+School 42's project aiming at learning to code more complex functions.

 Get_next_line is a function which read a file and return the first line (which end by an EOF or a \n).